-Figure 3: Project Planning Phase Process and Responsibilities
+Figure 2: Project Planning Phase Process and Responsibilities

-Experienced officials have noted project planning can take from 6 to 18 months7 to plan all aspects of the project, educate decision-makers, and secure a commitment of funding if not already accomplished during the Pre-Planning Phase.
+Experienced officials have noted that project planning can take from 6 to 18 months. to plan all aspects of the project, educate decision-makers, and secure a commitment of funding if not already accomplished during the Pre-Planning Phase.
 Due to the length of this phase, project planners should be funded separately, and not as part of a grant providing funding for the communications system, if applicable.
 Grants have a set period of performance, and if planning activities are delayed, then agencies may not be able to complete system acquisition and are at-risk of losing grant funding.
-Agencies should conduct planning before requesting grant funding, or apply for supplemental grants and acquisition funds near the end of the Project Planning Phase.
+Agencies should conduct planning before requesting grant funding or apply for supplemental grants and acquisition funds near the end of the Project Planning phase.
+Agencies should also consider which tasks should be handled by internal experts and which may be contracted to expert third parties.

-Checklist: Project Planning Phase Ensure appropriate time for project planning (typically 6-18 months) Review past projects to learn how long the Project Planning Phase has taken for other projects in your agency, jurisdiction, and region Build sufficient time for planning into project work plans (given the time it takes for environmental planning and historic preservation review, zoning review, state/local legislative reviews, optimal times to request funding) Communicate the expected project timeline to elected officials, including the time needed to adequately plan the project Document user needs and requirements - Engage with system users early Collect user needs and requirements Determine how user needs may affect project timelines and system costs Document user needs and requirements in project materials Engage with communications leaders for guidance and support, including: - Statewide Interoperability Coordinator Statewide Interoperability Governing Body or State Interoperability Executive Committee Regional Emergency Communications Coordination Working Groups Federal Communications Commission to coordinate spectrum/licensing issues - Elected officials Identify strong Project Sponsors after Pre-Planning Phase activities are complete, but before engaging in formal project planning (e.g., developing work plans, budgets) - Identify an executive-level leader who has knowledge of the state or local legislative process, procurement processes, and funding options - Share project materials with Project Sponsors Gain feedback on products and messaging Support the Project Sponsors in meetings with elected officials, decision-makers, and funders Begin planning the Request for Proposals - Identify experts (e.g., legal, financial, procurement, grant, technical) for the RFP team Examine past RFPs and approval processes Reference the project plan for dates, milestones, and timelines to include in the draft RFP Incorporate the planned RFP development and review timelines into the project plan Communicate planned RFP timelines to the core planning and project management teams
+Checklist: Project Planning Phase Ensure appropriate time for project planning (typically 6-18 months) Review past projects to learn how long the Project Planning phase has taken for other projects in your agency, jurisdiction, and region Build sufficient time for planning into project work plans (given the time it takes for environmental planning and historic preservation review, zoning review, state/local legislative reviews, optimal times to request funding) Communicate the expected project timeline to elected officials, including the time needed to adequately plan the project Document user needs and requirements - Engage with system users early - Collect user needs and requirements - Determine how user needs may affect project timelines and system costs - Document user needs and requirements in project materials Engage with communications leaders for guidance and support as necessary or required, including - Statewide Interoperability Coordinator - Statewide Interoperability Governing Body or State Interoperability Executive Committee - Regional Emergency Communications Coordination Working Groups - Federal Communications Commission to coordinate spectrum/licensing issues - Elected officials Identify strong project sponsors after Pre-Planning Phase activities are complete, but before engaging in formal project planning (e.g., developing work plans, budgets) Identify an executive-level leader who has knowledge of the state or local legislative process, procurement processes, and funding options Share project materials with project sponsors Gain feedback on products and messaging Support the project sponsors in meetings with elected officials, decision-makers, and funders

-7 Experts report state and local legislative review and approval processes, as well as environmental and historical preservation review processes, can extend this timeframe.
+&lt;sup>7 Experts report state and local legislative review and approval processes, as well as environmental and historical preservation review processes, can extend this timeframe.